Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 5. We plan to create modalX a native version of the modal UI toolkit for X-Windows on Linux.

 # Using this source code toolkit to build your own wxWidgets based modal app:

-modalwx.cpp serves as a source code toolkit for creating a wxWidgets based modal app.

 The core parts of this toolkit are:
 1. ModalWindow which derives from wxWindow,